QuarkNerd/blog/mstobbs/_posts/2019-05-09-by-the-hook-a-practical-introduction-to-react-hooks.md

 ![Tic tac toe working correctly]({{ site.baseurl }}/mstobbs/assets/Tic%20Tac%20Toe%20Working.gif "Tic tac toe working correctly")

 This functionality begins to give us a glimpse of the real benefits of hooks.
 With classes, the side effects were separated in code by the lifecycle method that calls them.
 For example, in `componentDidMount`, we may be subscribe to an event listener, and then unsubscribe from it in `componentDidUnmount`.
 With [hooks](https://reactjs.org/docs/hooks-effect.html#effects-with-cleanup), these two related tasks are [brought together](https://twitter.com/prchdk/status/1056960391543062528) in the code.
-As Dan Abramov put it in his ["90% Cleaner React With Hooks"](https://www.youtube.com/watch?v=dpw9EHDh2bM&t=17m40s) talk, "with Hooks we separate code not based on the lifecycle method name but based on what the code is doing."
+As Dan Abramov put it in his ["React Today and Tomorrow"](https://www.youtube.com/watch?v=dpw9EHDh2bM&t=17m40s) talk, "with Hooks we separate code not based on the lifecycle method name but based on what the code is doing."

 ## useReducer